What is the CS Fair?

 - You may enter more than one project but you cannot present more than one project in a time slot.
 It is your responsibility to confirm you have not been assigned to present more than one project at a time.

-- Registration does not guarantee project will be accepted.
+- Registration does not guarantee your project will be accepted.

 - All entries must be present at their booth.
-We will provide space on a table, but you need to provide a laptop (with a good battery -- no power is available) and/or other display (e.g., poster).
+We will provide space on a table, but you need to provide a laptop (with a good battery, power should be available) and/or other display (e.g., poster).

 - You are eligible to win only one competitive prize, you may forfeit a lower prize.

-- All entries allow us to use photos for promotional material.
+- All entries allow us to use photos and videos for promotional material.

-- All entries must be received by November 12th in order to receive a t-shirt.
-T-Shirts not picked up before Thanksgiving Break are forfeited to a first come first serve.
+- All entries must be received by November 11, 2022 in order to receive a t-shirt.
+T-Shirts not picked up by December 5, 2022 are forfeited to a first come first serve.

 Prizes & Judging